Modified Bosonic Gas Trapped in a Generic 3-dim Power Law Potential: Conclusions

 \section{Conclusions}

-Using the formalism of the semiclassical approximation, we have analyzed the Bose--Einstein condensation for a modified bosonic gas trapped in a 3--D power law potential in three regimes, namely in the thermodynamic limit, in systems with a finite number of particles, and in a weakly interacting systems in the large $N$ limit.
-We deduced the density of states for the aforementioned system in the ideal case and we have deduced the parameter that characterizes the shape of the potential, which are directly related to the existence of the condensate in the thermodynamic limit.
-We also deduced the shift in the critical temperature in the thermodynamic limit, in finite systems, and for a weakly interacting bosonic gases in function of the number of particles, equations (\ref{shift1}), (\ref{longrangeeffec}), and (\ref{CRTI}), which are valid for any potential defined by the generic 3--dimensional power--law potential (\ref{potgen}) within the semiclassical approximation.
-Nevertheless, the case of an ideal Bose--Einstein gas in a box in three dimensions, deserves a separately analysis.
+Using the formalism of the semiclassical approximation, we have analyzed the Bose--Einstein condensation for a modified bosonic gas trapped in a 3--D power law potential in three regimes, namely, the thermodynamic limit, finite size systems, and weakly interacting systems.
+We have deduced the shift on the condensation temperature in the thermodynamic limit, in a weakly interacting systems, and finite size systems as well, in function of the number of particles and the trap parameters, which are valid for any potential defined by the generic 3--dimensional power--law potential (\ref{potgen}) within the semiclassical approximation.
+We have obtained a bound up to $|\xi_{1}|\lesssim 10^6$ for linear traps to $|\xi_{1}|\lesssim 10^2$ corresponding to a free gas in a box, and $|\xi_{1}|\lesssim 10^4$ for harmonic oscillator type potential in the ideal case, under typical conditions.
+We stress here that an improvement of the precision in the condensation temperature measurement would also allow to improve the bounds on $\xi_{1}$.